Datasets

 Dataset Validation

-Whenever a dataset is created, the data is validated asynchronously against the rules for the specified dataset_type
+Whenever a dataset is created, the data is validated asynchronously against the rules for the specified dataset type

 .
 This validation is kicked off automatically on the backend, and must be completed before a dataset can be used with other endpoints.